-It is very likely that the space needs of your warehouse change as your customer base becomes more diverse (some customers send you full pallets, others half pallets and other packages) and/or your business grows.
+It is very likely that the space needs of your warehouse will change as your customer base becomes more diverse (some customers send you full pallets, others half pallets, and other packages), and/or your business grows.

-If you are facing shortage of space without any of these developments, you have been making the mistake of sticking to a static storage layout or have failed to understand the statistical distribution of cargo dimensions (average dimensions that you process) that is now resulting in under-utilization of storage space.
-For e.g., half pallets being stored in full pallet bays.
+If you are facing a shortage of space without any of these developments, you have been making the mistake of sticking to a static storage layout or have failed to understand the statistical distribution of cargo dimensions (average dimensions that you process) that is now resulting in under-utilization of storage space, for example, half-pallets being stored in full-pallet bays.

 How to Avoid:

 Review the layout of your warehouse periodically.
-Also review the warehouse stock composition because improving the warehouse layout also needs reallocation according to the product mix.
+Also, review the warehouse stock composition because improving the warehouse layout also requires reallocation according to the product mix.
 Do this at least annually.

-If measuring the dimensions of cargo is causing or will cause additional overhead, you can automate this process by implementing a dimensioning system for pallet and packages.
+If measuring the dimensions of cargo is causing or will cause additional overhead, you can automate this process by implementing a dimensioning system for pallets and packages.

 Warehouse space often makes 15% to 20% of the cost per order.